Colorblind James Experience: 1987: Record contract (Fundamental/Red Rhino)

 The band was signed to Fundamental Records in the US and its sister company, Red Rhino, in the UK.
 Prior to touring, G. Elwyn left the band, followed shortly by Bernie Heveron.
 Auditions were held and the remaining trio were joined by David McIntire on clarinet/sax, John Ebert on trombone and Ken Frank on bass.

 1988-1990: Fame in the UK: the touring years

-On October 17, 1988 the band landed at Heathrow Airport ready to embark on what would be the first of three European tours.
+On October 17, 1988, the band landed at Heathrow Airport ready to embark on what would be the first of three European tours.
+They soon recorded two BBC sessions, one for John Peel on the 18th October, and another for Andy Kershaw on the 20th.

 The band followed up its debut LP with Why Should I Stand Up?, which was released on Cooking Vinyl in the UK and Capitol subsidiary Gold Castle in the States.
 The all-acoustic album Strange Sounds From the Basement was released only in the UK and found the band working under the name Colorblind James and the Death Valley Boys, though they were subsequently dropped by Cooking Vinyl and Gold Castle.